oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 </details>

-## Step 1: Create the CTDOKE compartment
+## Task 1: Create the CTDOKE compartment

 If you are in an **instructor led lab** the instructor may have already done this step for you, if so they will tell you.